-My freshman year of college rolled around and I had a handful of work-heavy classes and I honestly had NO idea how to study.
+My freshman year of college was a struggle guys.
+I had a lot of work-heavy classes and I honestly had NO idea how to study.
 Throughout high school I never really found it necessary to study to get good grades (a story I heard constantly from my peers).
 So freshman year gen-ed classes, especially Calculus, hit me like a truck.

 I needed to figure out quick how to actually study.